 The European Aviation Safety Agency (EASA) has approved Boeing’s modifications for the litium-ion battery used for the 787-8’s axillary power unit.
 The same modification was approved by the FAA April 19.
 EASA says it has approved the design changes for the APU battery, the battery charger and battery enclosure installation.
 The applicable airworthiness directive will now be updated, which will allow 787s operated by European carriers to return to service as soon as the modification ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "EASA Approves 787 Battery Fix".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "EASA Approves 787 Battery Fix".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.